DOI-USGS/neversink_workflow/README.md

 2. Review completed workflow notebooks in the `notebooks_workflow_complete` subdirectory.
 These notebooks show the complete history-matching and MODPATH workflow.
 3. MODFLOW and MODPATH input and output files can be reviewed in the `neversink_mf6` subdirectory.

-# Description of repository subdirectories and top-level files
+# Description of subdirectories and top-level files
+Each of the following directories can be uncompressed from a zip archive file with the same base name (e.g. `bin.zip` becomes `bin`)
+## /bin
+Executable files for running the models.

-## /Figures
+## /figures
 subdirectory containing figures generated during the neversink workflow
 ## /neversink_mf6
 subdirectory containing MOFLOW files and subdirectories generated by `modflow-setup`.
 MODPATH files generated in the workflow are also saved here

+## /neversink_optimal
+MODFLOW and MODPATH files with properties assigned from the optimal "base" iteration of history matching.
+These can be considered as representative "best" model files.
+Output files are provided in the `/output` directory for comparison with the results written to this folder.

 ## /notebooks\_preprocessing\_blank
 Blank preprocessing notebooks used to process source data for MODPATH and PEST.
 These notebooks can be run by users following path 1 or path 2 described in the **Using the repository** section above.
 ## /notebooks\_preprocessing\_complete